usaid-cs/yesterday-i-learned/js-javascript.md

 ![Wat](http://i.imgur.com/IppKJ.jpg)

+* If you really want to see Jesus weep, you can force `getElementById` to return multiple elements by [changing the element's id, and then calling `getElementById`, rince and repeat, until no elements by that id can be found](https://stackoverflow.com/a/3607436/1558430).
+* [Rollup](https://rollupjs.org/guide/en#why) the bundler uses the term *tree-shaking* to refer to including only the code that is imported by your code.
 * Whitespace in between symbols don't matter: `console   .    log    (   'lol'   )  // lol`
 * "You need to use yarn in flat mode with `yarn install --flat`"
 * The codename for ionic v1 is [`hong kong`](https://github.com/ionic-team/ionic-v1/blob/master/package.json#L5).